Would you like to spend an unforgettable holiday enjoying pristine beaches and a colourful sea?

 Once at the airport or the harbour, you’ll find long-distance buses heading to San Teodoro.
-You can download the app ”Moovit” for your mobile device and check the schedule of your bus.
+You can download the app ”Moovit’‘ for your mobile device and check your coach’s schedule.

 3) Moving around

-The best choice is by car (or motorbike) since moving around with local transports is not that easy.
+The best choice is a car (or motorbike) since moving around with local transports is more than difficult.
 If you don’t have your vehicle, you can rent it at Olbia Costa Smeralda airport.

-The car allows you to visit not only San Teodoro but also other beautiful beaches located towards Olbia, Costa Smeralda or Siniscola and Orosei.
+The car allows you to visit San Teodoro and other beautiful beaches located towards Olbia, Costa Smeralda or Siniscola and Orosei.
 Alternatively, San Teodoro offers a summer bus service that stops close to some of those beaches.

-In the town, you’ll also find some bikes and scooters for rent shops.
-Download the app Moovit for your device to find bus routes and timetables.
+In town, you’ll also find some “bikes and scooters for rent” shops.
+Download the smart app Moovit for your device to find bus routes and timetables.